Territorial waters: Territorial sea

-Conflicts have occurred whenever a coastal nation claims an entire gulf as its territorial waters while other nations only recognize the more restrictive definitions of the UN convention.
-Claims which draw baseline in excess of 24 nautical miles (two 12 NM limits) are judged excessive by the U.S. Two conflicts occurred in the Gulf of Sidra where Libya drew a line in excess of 230 nmi and claimed the entire enclosed gulf as its territorial waters.
-The U.S. exercised freedom of navigation rights, resulting in the 1981 and 1989 Gulf of Sidra incidents.
+Conflicts have occurred when a coastal nation claims an entire gulf as its territorial waters while other nations only recognize the more restrictive definitions of the UNCLOS.
+Claims that draw the baseline at more than 24 nautical miles (two 12 nm limits) are judged excessive by the US.
+Two conflicts occurred in the Gulf of Sidra where Libya drew a line in excess of 230 nmi and claimed the entire enclosed gulf as its territorial waters.
+The US exercised freedom of navigation rights, resulting in the 1981 and 1989 Gulf of Sidra incidents.